Long-Term Pavement Performance: History

 The LTPP was initiated by the Transportation Research Board (TRB) of the National Research Council (NRC) in the early 1980s.
 The FHWA with the cooperation of the American Association of State Highway and Transportation Officials (AASHTO) sponsored the program.
 The program was focusing on examining the deterioration of the nation’s highway and bridge infrastructure system.
 In the early 1980s, TRB and NRC suggested that a "Strategic Highway Research Program (SHRP)" should be started to concentrate on research and development activities that would majorly contribute to highway transportation improvement.
 Later in 1986, the detailed programs were published entitled "Strategic Highway Research Program—Research Plans".

 The LTPP program collects data from in-service roads and analyzes it as planned by the SHRP.
 The LTPP aims to understand the possible reasons behind the poor or good performance of pavements.
 Hence, the effects of different parameters such as weather, maintenance actions, material and traffic on performance are studied.
 Data is collected in a timely manner, and then analyzed to understand and predict the performance of roads.
-It is worth mentioning that the LTPP program was transferred from SHRP to the FHWA in 1992 to continue the work.
+The LTPP program was transferred from SHRP to the FHWA in 1992 to continue the work.